Rural Electrification Act

-The Rural Electrification Act of 1936, enacted on May 20, 1936, provided federal loans for the installation of electrical distribution systems to serve isolated rural areas of the United States.
+The Rural Electrification Act of 1936 (REA), enacted on May 20, 1936, provided federal loans for the installation of electrical distribution systems to serve isolated rural areas of the United States.

 The funding was channeled through cooperative electric power companies, hundreds of which still exist today.
 These member-owned cooperatives purchased power on a wholesale basis and distributed it using their own network of transmission and distribution lines.
 The Rural Electrification Act was one of many New Deal proposals by President Franklin D. Roosevelt to remedy high unemployment during the Great Depression.

+Among congressional supporters was future President Lyndon Baines Johnson.
+As a young congressman he assured the support of rural Texans and cemented his place in Texas politics by pushing passage of this bill.
+Life, especially for rural Texas Hill Country women, was drastically improved with the advent of pumps to supply water to their homes, electric stoves, clothes washing machines, and all of the conveniences future generations took for granted.
+School children no longer had to do their homework by the light of a kerosene lantern.

 History

 On May 11, 1935, President Roosevelt issued Executive Order 7037, which created the Rural Electrification Administration.
 In 1936, the Congress endorsed Roosevelt's action by passing the Rural Electrification Act.
 At the time the Rural Electrification Act was passed, electricity was commonplace in cities but largely unavailable in farms, ranches, and other rural places.
 Representative John E. Rankin and Senator George William Norris were supporters of the Rural Electrification Act, which was signed into law by Roosevelt on May 20, 1936.

 Speaker of the House Sam Rayburn was a major proponent of the REA, which he helped pass in 1936 as Chairman of the House Interstate and Foreign Commerce Committee.
 Rayburn stated in 1959 that ninety percent of farm homes in the U.S. were electrified, compared to three percent in the early 1930s.